top of page

 Entrance of the Audubon Bird Sanctuary at Dauphin Island

-It was a decent 3 flat miles that connects multiple trails.
+It was a decent 3 flat miles that connected multiple trails.
 Georgia enjoyed sniffing around.
-It was a combination of pine trees, wet lands and beaches.
+It was a combination of pine trees, wetlands and beaches.
 Georgia approved!

 Kevin and Georgia at one of the trails at the bird sanctuary